codenamemadison/twitter_mockup_app/README.md

 Here's a walkthrough of implemented user stories:

-Gif showing opening app and seeing landing screen:
+Gif showing opening app,seeing landing screen, and then seeing log-in screen after some time:
 ![Gif showing app logo and walkthrough](https://i.imgur.com/BfPMo0h.gif)

 Gif showing going from landing screen to log in and the rest of the implemented user stories: